-The flooring is of suspended timber construction, although we would emphasise that our inspection of floor surface areas was restricted due to the presence of fitted floor coverings and furnishings.
+The flooring at ground floor level is a mixture of both solid concrete and suspended timber type whilst the first floor is of suspended timber.
+We would however emphasise that our inspection of floor surface areas was restricted due to the presence of fitted floor coverings and furnishings.

-There was no access gained to any sub-floor areas.
+No access was gained to any sub floor areas.